 Can A Drug Addict Truly Love Someone?

+Are alcoholics capable of love?
 Yes, drugs or alcohol addicts can truly love someone.
 Drug addiction is a complicated disease that can have a devastating impact on the addict’s life, but it does not change their capacity to love.

 In fact, many drug addicts are capable of deep and abiding love, even while they are struggling with addiction.